 “Metaphysics of presence” is a term Derrida borrows from Heidegger (physics studies reality; metaphysics studies what lies beyond reality—the term is hard to explain unless you already know what it is).
 Basically, Derrida thinks we have always privileged a form of immediate presence via metaphysics, which forces a “closure” in language by establishing a stable meaning.
 Derrida often refers to this presence of closure as “logocentrism”.
 One of the reason is how there is no meaning that is “stable” due to the temporal effects of differance, trace, and the shift in the ways we use language over time.
 Every time we conceive of the “now”—the metaphysics of presence of the present moment—is always already a past.
 In other words, there is never a “now” moment (the presence of the present), since time is always moving between retention (past) and protention (future).
 Another reason for this notion of logocentrism is the idea that we tend to focus on retention of the past instead of opening ourselves up to the future to come.

-Let us apply everything we have learnt: your interpretation of the word—“origin”—implies how there are no origins since it is established by your retention which traces to all sorts of past along with future that is always to come which might change how you see this past.
+Let us apply everything we have learnt: your interpretation of the word—“origin”—implies how there are no origins since it is established by your retention which traces to all sorts of past along with future that is always to come (such future may come to change how you see this past).
 This is what Derrida calls “origin-heterogeneous”.
 Trace is the

-origin of your interpretation of the word “origin”.
-Trace is an absolute singularity because its concept does not exist.
+origin of your (the reader’s) interpretation of the word “origin”.
+Trace is an absolute singularity because its concept does not exist since it represents the very process of interpretation.
 This is the most fundamental concept of deconstruction.
 Thus, “deconstruction” deconstructs itself.